vincentbernat/dashkiosk/docs/usage.rst

 .. [#storage] The serial number is stored either in the local storage
               of the browser or in a cookie.
 If a display comes without this serial number or with an invalid one, it will be granted a new one.
+The appropriate token is also put in the URL in case neither cookies or local storage are available.
+This way, you can point the browser to the receiver part, then bookmark or turn the web page as an application.
 .. [#f1] If you don't have this group, this may be because no display
          has ever been registered.
 In this case, point your browser to the ``/receiver`` URL to register one.